devnull-tools/rboss/README.md

 rboss
 =============

-This tool helps you manage a JBoss application server (EAP or Wildfly).
+This tool helps you manage a JBoss application server (EAP or Wildfly) by encapsulating `jboss-cli` in a usefull and customizable command line tool.

 Installation
 -----------